fairhive-labs/docs/whitepaper/tokenomics/token-distribution.md

 ***

 {% hint style="success" %}
-The $POLN token distribution strategy provides an insightful look into the protocol's priorities and intentions.&#x20;
+The $POLN token distribution strategy provides an insightful look into the protocol's priorities and intentions.

 Several observations can be made from the outlined tokenomics: